NEW CANEY, TX (KTRK) -- UPDATE: Oct. 8, 2018

 Charges against Joshua Robbins were dismissed after a judge found no probable cause.

-The document shows he told the social worker that he took a drug called Lorazepam from his dental office, put it in a soda bottle and gave it to the girl without her knowledge.
-The document says once she passed out from the drug, he took her to her bedroom and fondled her.
+The social worker's report alleges Robbins took a drug called Lorazepam from his dental office, put it in a soda bottle and gave it to the victim.